Donald Michie: Personal life and death

-Michie was married three times, the second to biologist Anne McLaren from 1952 to 1959.
+Michie was married three times.
+His second marriage was to biologist Anne McLaren from 1952 to 1959.
 He had four children, one by his first wife, and three by Prof. McLaren, including economist Jonathan Michie and health psychologist Susan Michie.
-Michie and McLaren remained friends after their divorce, and became close again after the death of his third wife.
+Michie and McLaren remained friends after their divorce and became close again after the death of his third wife.
 On 7 July 2007 Michie and McLaren were killed in a car crash when their car left the M11 motorway, while travelling from Cambridge to London.

 Legacy

 The Donald Michie Papers are housed at the British Library.
 The papers can be accessed through the British Library catalogue.